Sameeryadav12/Voice_Assistant/docs/API_REFERENCE.md

-# 🔧 API Reference - Sigma Voice Assistant
+# 🔧 API Reference - Jarvis Voice Assistant

-This document provides technical details about the Sigma Voice Assistant architecture, APIs, and implementation.
+This document provides technical details about the Jarvis Voice Assistant architecture, APIs, and implementation.

 ---